siberianfox/tinygwiki/TinyG-Alarms.md

 * Hard alarms still work like above, but status code is moved from 2 to 11 (or some other number)

 If a soft alarm is triggered the following happens:
-* The newly arriving move causes a soft limit error and returns an according error code (73)
+* The move that caused the soft limit error returns a "soft limit exceeded" error code (73)
 * The system will not accept any new commands until a {"clear":true} is received.
-Any new commands will fail with an "Alarm violation" error code (some somesuch).
+Any new commands will fail with an "Alarm violation" error code (or somesuch).
 * Independently of the above, the moves already in the planner queue will be run to completion.
 If the host does not want this behavior they can issue a feedhold and buffer flush before or after the clear command.

 (old text - deprecated)